Do You Have to Cure Salmon for Sushi?

 This is because of its nutrition, and it may also be triggered if not handled properly.
 Farmed salmon, on the other hand, is nourished with feed pellets and is less susceptible.

+So, it is not only okay to eat raw salmon, but millions of the world overeat it daily.
 You simply want to ensure that you buy where you’re sure the fish you’ll be offered is fresh and of the best quality.

 With what we’ve explored above, is it okay to eat raw salmon from the grocery store?